Rsync25/Rsync25/README.md

 - 👋 Hi, I’m @Rsync25
 - 👀 I’m interested in Bitcoin-only
 - 🌱 I’m currently building Area Layer
-- 📫 How to reach me on Twitter, Nostr, Stacker News, etc
+- 📫 You can me on Twitter, Nostr, Stacker News, etc

 <!---
 Rsync25/Rsync25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.